Renew your registration

 You will not be fined if you leave an expired registration label on your vehicle.

 You may attach a label, you have made or purchased, to remind you of the vehicles due date, as long as it is attached in a way that it does not obstruct a drivers vision.
 For example, it is recommended that it be attached to the lower left corner of the wind screen, or to the lower part of the left side window.

-- transfer a vehicle's registration
+- a vehicle's registration is transferred

-- a vehicles registration period is varied at renewal (due to over or under payment)
+- a vehicle's registration period is varied at renewal (due to over or under payment)

 - common due date vehicles are renewed

-- changes to registration are made.
+- changes to your registration, insurance provider, number plates or vehicle details are made.